jimazeyu/mapping_mCPP_navigation/README.md

 # mapping-mCPP-navigation
-A basic package for 2D SLAM
+A basic package for 2D SLAM, multi-robot path planning and multi-point navigation.